lavolp3/MMM-Buienalarm/README.md

 A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module forecasting rain in the Netherlands and western Germany.

 This module is based on MMM-rainfc by Cirdan and MMM-rain-forecast by Spoturdeal, many thanks for their great work!
-I wanted to make it bigger and more prominent on the mirror and use a chartjs graph because of their great library I also tried to have it look a bit more like the buienalarm Android App.
+I wanted to make it bigger and more prominent on the mirror and use a chartjs graph because of their great library.
+I also tried to have it look a bit more like the Buienalarm Android App.

 The module now uses chart.js for the chart and a gradient fill to show intensity of the rain.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/lavolp3/MMM-Buienalarm.git`.
+2. Navigate into the module folder and install npm dependencies: `cd MMM-Buienalarm && npm install`
-2. Add the module in `config.js` placing it where you prefer
+3. Add the module in `config.js` placing it where you prefer

 ## Config options